givasile/effector/docs/design.md

 elsewhere, so `Partition` must not structurally assume a tree — hierarchy is optional display metadata (`parent_idx`).

+**Proposer seam.** Inside the built-in finders, candidate enumeration is its own protocol (`effector.proposers`): a proposer maps a conditioning feature to `CandidateSplit`s — ordered tuples of disjoint, jointly-covering `Condition`s on that feature, so a split is *parent rule → child conditions* (child i = `parent_rule.refine(conditions[i])`, mask = parent mask ∧ condition mask).
+Candidates are parent-independent (a level-wise finder applies one candidate to every node of a level) and k-way by construction.
+The defaults reproduce the classic search: binary thresholds on an interior grid for continuous features, one-vs-rest over observed levels for categorical ones (the `!=` complement is materialized here, as an explicit level set).
+Richer proposers (categorical subsets, ordered/multiway, change-point grids) plug in via the finder's `proposer_factory` without touching the search or the construction — finders build rule-primary `Region`s directly; there is no tree intermediate.

 **Invisible memos are not state.** Performance caches (the summaries memo, R14) are allowed inside the effect because they are semantically transparent — keyed by the feature's epoch, so a frame or config change makes stale entries